ISC CVSS Scoring Guidelines

 Scoring Should Assume Detailed Knowledge

 That is, the attacker should be assumed to have specific configuration knowledge about their target.
-This includes views, zones, ACLs, and key names.
+For BIND, this includes views, zones, ACLs, and key names.
 It does not include any secrets.

 Assume Vulnerable Configurations